MuhammadFarag/hello-go/README.md

 Notes:

 * we can perform conversion from one *struct* to the other if they have the same exact fields.
-* Anonymous *struct* doesn't require explicit conversion, if types are identical
+* Anonymous *struct* doesn't require explicit conversion, if types are identical.
+* Field order is part of a type.
+Different field orders means different types, even if the fields are identical.
 * If we are trying to access a field in a pointer to a struct, we don't need to explicitly use `*` to get to the contents of that stucts, we can use `.` directly.
 That is the following two lines of codes will print the exact same thing

 ```go